Response to COVID-19

 Student COVID-19 Vaccination Policy

-In addition, due to the increased risk of transmission during indoor, unmasked, athletic activity, MKA will be requiring all students participating in winter athletics, who are eligible for the vaccination (12 years +), be fully vaccinated for COVID-19 by November 15, 2021.
+In addition, due to the increased risk of transmission during indoor, unmasked, athletic activity, MKA will be requiring all students participating in winter athletics, who are eligible for the vaccination (12 years +), be fully vaccinated for COVID-19.

 The school will continue to have a layered approach to health mitigation measures and to rely upon the following additional measures: